TeamLumi/luminescent-team/rom-hacking/scripting/commands/end.md

 _SE_PLAY('S_PINPON')
 ```

 The above script will set the work variable @LOCALWORK1 to 1, then end script execution.
-The command on line 3 will not be executed.
+The 'S_PINPON' sound effect will not play.